Athens City Break: The Ultimate 3-Day Travel Guide to Greece’s Historic Capital

 Syntagma

 The administrative heart of Athens.
 Excellent metro access, walking distance to major sites, practical for first-time visitors.
+Syntagma Square is a major transport hub, with direct links to the airport and Piraeus port, making arrivals and departures straightforward.

 Plaka